 A course designed to teach three skills needed for the restoration of early era vehicles.
 Students will learn to restore and polish hard trim moldings, restore wood grained Interior moldings and the art of pinstriping.
 Lab Fee.
-Prerequisites: TE 100, TE 152, TE 275 or consent of the instructor. (on demand)
+Prerequisites: C or better in TE 100, TE 152, TE 275 or consent of the instructor. (on demand)